energydrink9/ai-interview-prep/README.md

 # AI Interview Prep

-AI Interview Prep is a **job interview preparation platform** powered by AI.
+AI Interview Prep is a **job interview preparation web application** powered by AI.
 The application uses LangChain agents with GPT-4 to automatically **analyze job postings** and company information, generating **personalized preparation plans**.
 The app leverages *OpenAI's Realtime voice technology* to allow users to practice **voice-based mock interviews** with an AI coach that provides feedback and guidance.

 ## Features